r-Techsupport/rTS_Wiki/docs/installations/install-10.md

 7. Windows will now install.
 When it finishes it will automatically restart your machine, when your screen goes black pull out your installation USB drive.

-8. Once the machine finishes restarting you will be facing the setup screen.
-Configure as you wish.
+{: .success .success-icon }
+> Congratulations!
+>

-You have successfully installed Windows 10.
+> You have successfully installed Windows 10.
+Once the computer has rebooted, you will be greeted with the Out-of-the-Box Experience and you can start setting up your new installation of Windows.